 Boston Public Schools

-In 2015, the Boston Water and Sewer Commission collaborated with Boston Public Schools to install green infrastructure at five schools to pilot various alternatives for improving stormwater management and phosphorus reduction.
-We led the design team with support from Offshoots, Charles River Watershed Association, and Bryant Associates.
+We collaborated with the Boston Water and Sewer Commission and Boston Public Schools to install green infrastructure at five schools to pilot various alternatives for improving stormwater management and phosphorus reduction.
+Our staff led the design team with support from Offshoots, Charles River Watershed Association, and Bryant Associates.

 Roger Williams Park